weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-palm.md

 * You need an API key for a Google generative model API to use this module.
 * **You may incur costs when you use this module**.
     * Please check the vendor pricing.
-* You can use this module with [Google Cloud Vertex AI](https://cloud.google.com/vertex-ai), or with [Google MakerSuite](https://developers.generativeai.google/products/makersuite).
+* You can use this module with [Google Cloud Vertex AI](https://cloud.google.com/vertex-ai), or with [Google Google AI Studio](https://ai.google.dev/tutorials/ai-studio_quickstart).

 :::info Releases and versions

 <!-- TODO - UNHIDE WHEN MODULE NAME CHANGE IS LIVE -->
 <!-- `generative-google` was added in version `v1.19.1` under its previous name, `generative-palm`. -->

-Google MakerSuite support was added in version `1.22.4`.
+Google AI Studio (previously called MakerSuite) support was added in version `1.22.4`.

 :::